oksanaokhten/recipe-journal/README.md

 ## **Deployment**
 ### **Heroku**
-- Before I build my Heroku application, I create some files as requirements.txt, Procfile that Heroku needs to run the app.
+- Before my Heroku application was built, some files, as requirements.txt, Procfile that Heroku needs to run the app, were created.
     - pip3 freeze --local > requirements.txt
     - echo web: python app.py > Procfile
 - Log in on my Heroku dashboard and click to 'Create a New App'.
 - Give a unique name to my project, select the closest region(Europe) and click 'Create App'.
-- To connect my app, I setup Automatic Deployment from my GitHub repository:
+- To connect my app, Automatic Deployment from my GitHub repository was setup:
     - Click on GitHub icon.
 When my profile was displayed, add my repository name, then click 'Search'.
-    - Before I click to Enable Automatic Deployment:
+    - Before Enable Automatic Deployment:
         - Click on the 'Settings' tab for my app
         - Click on 'Reveal Config Vars'
         - Add IP with value of 0.0.0.0